somewheresy/prototyping-agent/README.md

 This project is designed to automatically generate Python code prototypes to solve TODOs in a codebase.
 It uses OpenAI's GPT-4 model to generate the prototypes.
 The project is structured as a Python script that can be run locally or as a GitHub Action.

-@TODO: test the feature and provide a Python program which adds 10 random numbers together.
+@TODO: test the feature and provide a Python program which adds 10 random numbers together

 ## File Structure